samaur26/ITP/FtoC/README.md

 let c = (f-32)*5/9;
 ```

+in order to get javaScript to understand what I was saying.
 After plugging the new equation into my code, I was left with

 ```javascript
 const f = 99;